citp/privacy-policy-historical/m/my/myj/myjobo.com.md

 **12.   ****_Last amendment_**

-12.1  This Privacy Policy was last amended on 12th of April 2014.
+12.1  This Privacy Policy was last amended on 14th of June 2017.